How Public Transit Systems Work

 Scheduling and Frequency

-Transit agencies balance:
+Transit agencies balance several factors:

 Vehicles and Capacity